 Crowdsourced Approach: App developers may contract out the QA software testing process to third party vendors who have the resources, and can perform testing in a more realistic environment including testers across different locations.
 The mobile devices can be linked to the cloud, and are accessible from anywhere, anytime, through a web-based application.This enables quicker and cost-effective test results throughout the mobile app development lifecycle.

 The course of action looks helpful, but treading the above path is not easy.

 Though the solutions appear feasible, however, there are few ordeals to overcome.

 First of all, complete automation is not possible, and some amount of manual testing is critical.
-Automation tools may run seamlessly around variety of devices and emulators but testing with some real devices in real networks is also mandatory
+QA automation tools may run seamlessly around variety of devices and emulators but testing with some real devices in real networks is also mandatory

 Secondly, finding your exact target audience and accordingly deciding the devices is not a straightforward task, and is a neither a time-saving resolution.

 Thirdly, relying on third party vendors may prove to be a costly and ineffectual process.Cloud- based testing is subject to cloud vulnerabilities, and companies or third party vendors must have a good understanding of capabilities of the cloud and how to optimize them, or else, all their testing efforts will be worthless.

 Finally, the concept of fragmentation has not yet fully evolved, and many definitions of fragmentation exist in the testing world; and developers and testers need better tool support to extract the relevant information related to fragmentation and fix the inconsistencies along the development process of the app.